-The Nursing Research Unit aims to improve the care and outcomes for infants, children and young people within the context of an evidence-based paradigm.
+The Nursing Research Unit (NRU) aims to improve the care and outcomes for infants, children and young people within the context of an evidence-based paradigm.

 The work of the research unit is primarily to facilitate debate, promote research and provide education to enhance the development of best nursing practice.

 The unit facilitates a number of initiatives across the Sydney Children's Hospitals Network to drive and develop nursing and midwifery research capability and capacity to inform practice and achieve excellence in paediatric care.

 Please contact Rose Ferris if you have any enquiries about the NRU.